Keita Inoue: Shogi professional

 On October 28, 2008, Inoue defeated Kunio Naitō in an Ōi tournament preliminary round game to become the 37th professional to win 600 official games.

 On March 28, 2018, Inoue defeated Sōta Fujii in a third round preliminary round game for the 68th Ōshō Tournament.
 The game was broadcast live by the Igo & Shogi Channel as part of its "Shogi Premium" service.
 Inoue's victory not only made him the first player aged 50 or older to defeat Fujii in an official game, but also stopped Fujii's 16 game winning streak.

+On October 3, 2025, Inoue defeated Masayuki Toyoshima in a 11th Eiō tournament preliminary round game to become the 28th person to win 800 official games as a professional; he was awarded the "Shogi Honor Fighting-spirit Award" as a result.